Concordium/concordium.github.io/source/mainnet/net/guides/run-node-macos.rst

 .. _configure-baker-macos:

 ..
 Note::
-   If the node is configured with TLS, then `CONCORDIUM_NODE_COLLECTOR_GRPC_HOST` must be configured such that it uses the domain of the certificate.
+   If the node is `configured with TLS <https://github.com/Concordium/concordium-node/blob/main/docs/grpc2.md#grpc-api-v2>`_, then `CONCORDIUM_NODE_COLLECTOR_GRPC_HOST` must be configured such that it uses the domain of the certificate.

 Configure a node as a baker
 ===========================